microsoft/cheriot-kudu/sim/README.md

 1. cd run
 2. use ./vcscomp -dii to complile RTL and testbench for DII simulation
 3. ./simv +TEST=testname
+   - optionally use +TIMEOUT=xxx to stop simulation (default timeout is 1 million cycles)
-4. Compare kudu trace vs. sail trace for correctness
+5. Compare kudu trace vs. sail trace for correctness